AlwaysUp Frequently Asked Questions

 Click the link below the serial number to copy it to the Windows clipboard —

-for easy pasting into the license assignment form (or for an email to our support team).
+for easy pasting into the license assignment form (or in an email to our support team).

 AlwaysUp says I am not registered even though I am.
 How can I resolve this?